wilsonmar/gapi-node/README.md

 <hr />

 ## <a name="from_goo.gl_anon"></a> Obtain short URLs manually from goo.gl as an anonymous user
 As an introduction to how Google’s URL Shortener API service works, let’s look at the human user interface which web services APIs replace.

 1. Use the Google Chrome browser.
 If you do not have one installed, install it from http://google.com/chrome.
 2. Sign out of your Google account.
 3. Type in the browser omni bar Google's URL Shortener home page at http://goo.gl/.
-4. Type or paste a URL such as maps.google.com in the box under "Paste your long URL here".
+4. Type or paste a URL of your choice (such as maps.google.com) in the box under "Paste your long URL here".
 (http:// is not needed).
 5. Click the "I'm not a robot" checkbox.
 (This scheme activated September 2014 does not require input of random words, as described at http://www.wikiwand.com/en/ReCAPTCHA).
 6. Click the blue Shorten URL button.